 Cleaning a wooden cutting board is as simple as washing it with soap, warm water, and a sponge.
 As a more earth-friendly option that often works even better on tough stains, sprinkle a healthy amount of salt on the board, and with a sponge dipped in warm water, scrub the stain out.
 The salt absorbs the stains quite well, pulling any tastes or smells out along with it.
 Hand dry the board with a kitchen towel, and reach for your mineral oil to condition . . .

-After cleaning, pour a liberal amount of Mineral Oil onto the surface, rubbiting it into the wood with a disposable rag.
+After cleaning, pour a liberal amount of Mineral Oil onto the surface, rubbing it into the wood with a disposable rag.
 Allow a few hours for the oil to absorb, then wipe the excess off.

 The aforementioned conditioning routine should be implemented once per week for the first month, once a month for the following few months, and once per season for the life of the board, though frequent use may require conditioning more often.
 Overtime, the cutting board will become saturated with oil, requiring less frequent conditioning.

 Well, there you have it.
 Nothing too out of the ordinary.
 Now sit back and enjoy the beauty of your wooden cutting board.
-If you employ this technique, you will have a clean, antibacterial cutting board that will last many many years.
+If you employ this technique, you will have a clean, antibacterial cutting board that will last many years.

 What to Avoid